PeppyHare/r/content/notes/research/warpxm-101.md

 {{< hint info >}}
 **Mac OS**

-In my experience, the simplest way to install the required dependencies is to simply use the pre-packaged [Homebrew](https://brew.sh/) formulas:
+In my experience, the simplest way to install the required dependencies (especially on the newer M1/M2 Apple architecture) is to simply use the pre-packaged [Homebrew](https://brew.sh/) formulas:

 ```
 brew install petsc hdf5-mpi cmake gcc metis openblas scalapack
 ```

-> If installing C++ compilers for the first time on a new Mac, need to run `xcode-select --install` to accept the XCode license and enable installing compilers provided by Apple.
-One of the above homebrew formulae will probably prompt you do to so when it is installed.
+> (If installing C++ compilers for the first time on a new Mac, need to run `xcode-select --install` to accept the Xcode license and enable installing compilers provided by Apple.
+One of the above homebrew formulae will probably prompt you do to so when it is installed.)

 This should install all of the libraries required to build the project.